Application for emergency debate (Standing Order No. 24).

 The title of the debate, if granted under this application, is that this House has considered the matter of the scheduling of parliamentary business and that, given the announcement by the Government of a two-year Session, references to “Session” in the Standing Orders should be interpreted as per year, therefore with dates allocated to be pro rata.

 I have asked the Leader of the House several times for debates on issues that directly affect our constituents.
 We have just completed an election where we asked people to vote for us.
 As a parliamentary democracy, they expect us to debate and vote on motions that were relevant to their lives 31 days ago.
-Our constituents expected us to come back to work straight away; instead, since the Gracious Speech there have only been seven votes.
+Our constituents expected us to come back to work straight away; instead, since the Gracious Speech there have been only seven votes.
 [Interruption.]

 Thank you, Madam Deputy Speaker.
 My next sentence was “This is undermining our democracy”, and there that is, right in front of us.